pascal-maker/brain-tumor/README.md

-# Brain Tumor Segmentation with SAM2 and YOLOv8
+# Brain Tumor Segmentation with SAM2

-This repository demonstrates how to perform brain tumor segmentation using the Segment Anything Model 2 (SAM2) and YOLOv8 for object detection.
+This repository demonstrates how to perform brain tumor segmentation using the Segment Anything Model 2 (SAM2) .

 ## Table of Contents
 1. [Requirements](#requirements)